mrJTY/build-ml-pipeline-for-short-term-rental-prices/README.md

 ```

 Please, make sure all steps are using **the same** python version and that you have **conda installed**.
 Additionally, *mlflow* and *wandb* packages are crucial and should have the same version.

+> NOTE ON PACKAGES: I kept Python 3.13 but I was having build issues with the packages on my system.
+I updated the dependencies to make this run on my machine.
+> Some dependencies have already been renamed since this repo was last updated.

 ## License